0x0539/tap.io/README.md

 The render function should render ```this.game.projectedState```, which is an optimistic, real-time view of the current state.
 It is optimistic because the projected state may be inconsistent with other clients.
-Inconsistencies in projected states occur when events that have virtual timestamps less than the current virtual clock (which moves forward at ~30 ticks per second).
+Inconsistencies in projected states occur when events are received that have virtual timestamps less than the current virtual clock (which moves forward at ~30 ticks per second).
 It is real-time because the projected state is our best guess at what the true state is at the current virtual clock.
 Remember, we might not have received all events that were timestamped with times less than the current virtual clock.